cd-code-society-fullstack-23-2/js-Block01-b-lab/instructions/14-AlishaAndJamalGreeting.md

 Follow these steps to complete the exercise:

+1. **Create a JavaScript file:**

+   - Open Visual Studio Code.
+   - Create a new file `src/userInputFunctions.js`.

 1. Use JavaScript to obtain input from the user.
 2. Create a conditional statement to check if the user's name is "Alisha" or "Jamal".
 3. If the user's name is "Alisha" or "Jamal", display the greeting with their name.